 [CHEM 117] Chemistry

 Why is chemistry important to other sciences, technology, and society?
 What processes do chemists use when dealing with real problems?
 What conceptual models do chemists use to understand and explain their observations?
 The focus of this course is on the reasons for doing science, the intellectual and instrumental tools used, the models developed to solve new problems, and the assertion that chemistry has a tremendous effect on your personal life and on the decisions made by society.
 Along the way, we cover atoms, molecules, ions, and periodic properties; chemical equations, stoichiometry and moles; Lewis structures and VSEPR model of bonding; reactivity and functional groups; states of matter and intermolecular forces; relationships between structure and properties.
 Topical applications and issues vary with the instructor and may include climate change, food and fuel, and energy use for lighting.
-Three two-hour class periods per week of combined lecture, laboratory, and discussion.
+Three class periods and one laboratory period per week.